 In today’s market, everyone is looking for the same creators and innovators at the same time, and seemingly in the same places.
-As a result, true creative talent has become a highly sought-after commodity, and you’re going to have to bring your A-game to the recruitment process if you want them to join your crew.
+As a result, true creative talent has become a highly sought-after commodity, and you’re going to have to bring your A-game to the recruitment process if you want them to join your team.
 You have a small window of opportunity, and if you aren’t prepared, reality is going to slam it shut on your fingers.
-If you follow the 5 steps below, you’ll have a staff of creatives to help you prop that window open for the foreseeable future.
+If you follow these 5 simple steps below, you’ll have a staff of creatives to help you prop that window open for the foreseeable future.

 1. Craft a Stellar Job Posting

 You’ll want to put together an in-depth job description that portrays what the position is all about.
 Make sure potential talent is aware of what they’ll be doing on a daily basis.
 Be transparent about what you expect from them and what they should expect from your group.
 Let the tone of your office culture shine through your posting.

 Hiring shouldn’t be a never-ending task.
 Streamline your process and cut down the bureaucratic red-tape from a few weeks to a few days.
 One simple way to do this is by interviewing in groups and stacking interviews.
 You’ll still have time to deliberate on potential hires, but you’ll have all of your candidates done when that time comes.

 Also, skip the phone interview if possible.
 You can’t get to know anyone completely until you sit across from them and have a conversation.
 Speaking of, make sure your interview is a conversation—not just a series of questions and answers.
 Relax the tone by holding a lunch or breakfast interview and start off with questions like “what’s the last book you’ve read?”
 This question is informal, but it also provides a glimpse of their personality.